Paperback-iOS/website/src/help/faq/README.md

 ---

-### Pages often fail/take a long time to load
+### Pages often fail/take a long time to load on MangaDex source
  * If you're in SEA (Southeast Asia) get a VPN (Psiphon or ProtonVPN) MangaDex servers have routing issues in SEA.
  * If you're not in SEA and still face this issue, see if there's any announcements in the MangaDex discord about issues or maintenance.

 ---

 ### Manga are not showing up in my library after I follow them?
-* Sign into MangaDex on a browser and go to your settings to set the H toggle to "*Show All.*"
-* Then you need to sign into MangaDex on Paperback, hitting remember me for a year, and go into your *Content Settings* in the app to again, "*Show All*."
+You need to enable hentai for hentai title to be shown in the library.
+See [how do I enable Hentai](#how-do-i-enable-hentai).

 ---

 ### I can't find X manga but it's on MangaDex
  * If the manga is REALLY new (1st chapter added in the last hour) it wont be available until after an hour.
  * If the manga isn't new, chances are it's restricted.
 At the moment, the app doesn't support reading restricted manga.
 Read the manga on the website instead.
- * The manga may be licensed for the MangaDex extension, but you may try to find the other titles on other [community sources](https://paperback.moe/help/guides/adding-repos/).
+ * The manga may be licensed for the MangaDex extension, but you may try to find the other titles on other [community sources](/help/guides/adding-repos/#known-repositories).

 ---